Sidney Prescott: Writing

 Born in 1979, Sidney grows up an only child, though Scream 3 depicts a revelation that she is actually the secondborn child of Maureen Prescott (née Roberts) following Roman Bridger (Scott Foley) nine years prior.
 Sidney's residence in the fictional town of Woodsboro is known as 34 Elm Street, a nod to Scream director Wes Craven's previously directed horror film A Nightmare on Elm Street (1984).

 The name of Sidney's childhood home—34 Elm—was given dialogue and visual confirmation in the fifth film, Scream (2022); co-director Matt Bettinelli-Olpin stated that the first reference to this is Tara Carpenter (Jenna Ortega)'s namecalling the address when referring to the Stab movie-within-a-movie version of the character (portrayed by Tori Spelling) in Scream 2), and later an additional scene in the fifth film depicts two characters driving down by the block as they enter Woodsboro.
 Originally, a scene scripted by Williamson and filmed by Craven in the original 1996 film cut this reference due to time constraints.
 In the cut scene, Sidney is shown typing out the address in writing during her distress call to the online 911 system.

 The third film, penned by Ehren Kruger introduces a future, long-term romance character for Sidney, a homicide detective named Mark Kincaid (portrayed by Patrick Dempsey).
 He narrowly survives the third act saving Sidney from being stabbed after serving as a red herring in the film.
 While initially intended to be brought back for Scream 4, scheduling conflicts prevented this, and thus the Sidney character was single in the film.
 In a 2012 interview, Campbell referred to the relationship as "sort of pseudo-love interests" after working with Dempsey again.
 In the fifth film, Sidney's husband also has the name Mark, and it was assumed to be the character portrayed by Dempsey two films prior.
 This was confirmed by Bettinelli-Olpin in a January 2022 interview.
 Campbell admitted to being unaware that the husband named Mark was actually Dempsey's character.

 The fifth film reveals Sidney became a mother of three children between the events of the fourth and fifth films, set ten years apart.
 Her children with Dempsey's character include a newborn or toddler in a baby stroller, as well as two school-aged daughters that Sidney plans to take to school after she goes for an exercise run.
 In 2022, the directors released the first draft written on March 2, 2020, six months before filming began, which describes the two daughters being aged six- and eight-years old.
 In the first draft, Mark and the children make an appearance.
 Her third child, however, is absent from this first draft.
+In the seventh film, a new character was introduced Mark Evans (portrayed by Joel McHale) as a replacement of Mark Kincaid and the husband of Sidney.
+Also, Sidney's daughter Tatum Evans (Isabel May), named after the original film's character Tatum Riley.